internet-sicherheit/eBGF/docs/scope.md

-# Focus of the eco Blockchain Governance Framework
+# Scope of the eco Blockchain Governance Framework

 ## Abstract